Abigail0411/HR-DATA-ANALYSIS/README.md

 Addressing attrition in each departments requires a targeted approach tailored to each department's needs.
 The recommendations stated above should be implemented to ensure long-term retention.

-## 4. Attrition by environment Satisfaction
+## 4. Attrition by Environment Satisfaction
 ### i.
 Inferences
 - More employees that left were very dissatisfied with their work environment, likely due to lack of support by management, issues with work culture or inadequate facilities to work effectively and efficiently
 - The satisfied group probably left the company because of better opportunities and greater rewards.